Qatar national cricket team: International competition

 Qatar's international debut came in 2002 at the ACC Trophy, where they failed to progress beyond the first round.
 A major improvement came in the next tournament in 2004 when they came fourth.
 This qualified them for the final pre-qualifying tournament for the 2005 ICC Trophy, played in Malaysia in early 2005.
 They finished fourth in that tournament, thereby dropping off the road to qualification to the 2007 World Cup.
 They once again competed at the ACC Trophy in 2006, this time finishing in eighth place.
 They played the ACC Elite 2008, new version of the tournament.

 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Qatar and other ICC members after 1 January 2019 will be a full T20I.

 Qatar made its Twenty20 International debut on 21 January 2019, defeating Saudi Arabia by 4 wickets in the 2019 ACC Western Region T20 at Al Emarat Cricket Stadium, Muscat, Oman.
+Toby Bailey is the head coach of the Qatar men’s national cricket team, appointed in April 2025 by the Qatar Cricket Association.

+A former English cricketer, he brings international coaching experience from Scotland and Argentina to develop Qatar cricket.